readingpractice/readingpractice.github.io/print-appendix-a.md

 useful knowledge reappeared in these collections, over and over again.
-My familiarity with this manuscript tradition directed my search of the British Library's online database of the _English Short Title Catalogue_ ([http://estc.bl.uk](http://estc.bl.uk)), which contains bibliographical data drawn from Katherine Pantzer, et al, eds., _A Short-Title Catalogue of Books Printed in England, Scotland, and Ireland, and of English Books Printed Abroad, 1475–1640,_ 3 vols., Revised and enlarged second edition (London: Bibliographical Society, 1976–1993).
+My familiarity with this manuscript tradition directed my search of the British Library's online database of the _English Short Title Catalogue_ ([https://datb.cerl.org/estc](https://datb.cerl.org/estc)), which contains bibliographical data drawn from Katherine Pantzer, et al, eds., _A Short-Title Catalogue of Books Printed in England, Scotland, and Ireland, and of English Books Printed Abroad, 1475–1640,_ 3 vols., Revised and enlarged second edition (London: Bibliographical Society, 1976–1993).
-Note that the digital _ESTC_ remains inaccessible as of summer 2024, following a cyber attack on the British Library.

 <br>
 <br>
 My research involved combing through the publication data in the digital _ESTC_, beginning